 Coming up, you’ll be returning to Ariadne at the Scala, you have the Marschallin in Zurich and also Elsa in Bayreuth.
 What else can we expect from you, looking ahead?

 I’m extremely busy this season.
 Other than those things you mention, I have concert performances of Aida with Muti and the Chicago Symphony coming up in June.
 I’m doing a recording of great scenes of Richard Strauss.
 I also have a number of concerts throughout the season.
 Coming up, I’ll be returning to a role I love, Luisa Miller, next season.
 I’m also making my Wagnerian debut with Elsa in the summer as well as taking on another Wagner role, Elisabeth, later on.
 I have also some song recitals in Vienna and Milan.
 Some Verdi Requiems and Strauss Four Last Songs also.
 Many things to look forward to.

-Translation: operatraveller.com.
+Translation from the German: operatraveller.com.
 With thanks to the Semperoper Dresden.